sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-filter/filters.md

 There are some caveats to using Otto: not all of the regular expressions specified in ECMAScript 5 will work.
 See the [Otto README][32] for more details.

-### Filter assets
+### Filter dynamic runtime assets

-Sensu event filters can have assets that are included in their execution context.
+Sensu event filters can have dynamic runtime assets that are included in their execution context.
-When valid assets are associated with an event filter, Sensu evaluates any files it finds that have a ".js" extension before executing the filter.
+When valid dynamic runtime assets are associated with an event filter, Sensu evaluates any files it finds that have a ".js" extension before executing the filter.
 The result of evaluating the scripts is cached for a given asset set for the sake of performance.
 For an example of how to implement an event filter as an asset, see [Reduce alert fatigue][30].